THE STORY OF CABEL T-B RECORDING

 except perhaps the fact that it makes an interesting buffer for what is

-all new characters and adventures outside of the radio station.
+and introduces all new characters and adventures outside of the radio station.

 THE STORY OF CABEL T-B RECORDING